inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/decoupled-classifiers-for-group-fair-and-efficient-machine-learning-pdf-article.md

 toolAccessibilityIssues: []
 openSource: false
 sharePointUrl: "https://ocaduniversity.sharepoint.com/teams/Team_WeCount/Shared%20Documents/Resources%20and%20Tools/Literature%20(curated)/Decoupled%20Classifiers%20for%20Group-Fair%20and%20Efficient%20Machine%20Learning.pdf"
-summary: |-
-  A decoupling technique used to minimize or avoid bias and unfairness that can be added to any black-box machine learning algorithm to learn different classifier from different groups.
+summary: "A decoupling technique used to minimize or avoid bias and unfairness that can be added to any black-box machine learning algorithm to learn different classifier from different groups. "
 ---
 When it is ethical and legal to use a sensitive attribute (such as gender or race) in machine learning systems, the question remains how to do so.
 We show that the